MagdalenaBunbury/SouthernLevant/README.md

 •	SouthernLevantReferences.csv: A list of references corresponding to the 14C dates and sites.
 •	SouthernLevantRcode: R-code to reproduce SPD plots used in this manuscript.

+Licence

+The Southern Levant dataset is made available under the Creative Common License CC-BY 4.0.